MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

 `MANAGEMENT_REMOVED`, `WIPE_USER_DATA`, `WIPE_USER_AUXILIARY_DATA`, `WIPE_COMPLETED` notifications can all be triggered by [issuing a selective wipe] from Microsoft Endpoint Manager.

 ### Validating custom themes
-Skip if you did not implement [Custom Themes].
+Skip if you didn't implement [Custom Themes].

 Custom theme support can be validated by inspecting the colors on the SDK's dialogs.
 The simplest dialog to check is the MAM PIN screen.

 Preconditions:
-* Set the managed account's policy as:
+- Set the managed account's policy as:
-  * "PIN for access" to "Required".
+  - "PIN for access" to "Required".
-* Install your app and the Intune Company Portal.
+- Install your app and the Intune Company Portal.

 Test Steps:
  1. Launch your application and log in with the test account.